School Name

 12. hanging washing onto a clothesline - you could make one at child-height

-Read our Early Years Foundation Stage Policy to find out more about your child's time in the EYFS here at Chickerell.
+Read our Early Years Foundation Stage Policy to find out more about your child's time in the EYFS here at Chickerell Primary Academy This policy is currently in the process of being adopted.

 Top